Formal Ball

 • Stiletto heels are STRONGLY discouraged for safety reasons.

-• If you have medical restrictions on footwear or movement, please contact formal@teamtekko.us as soon as you can to discuss options.
+• If you have medical restrictions on footwear or movement, please contact formal@teamtekko.us as soon as possible so we can help you access our event in a way that both accommodates you and keeps everyone in the spirit of a Formal Ball.

 • If you don’t have any shoes that are approved per the above guidelines, remember that there is an INformal dance on Saturday at the same time.
 Lessons and workshops also don’t require approved shoes.